beansoft/rnc_doc/rnc_doc/topics/rnc/getting_started.md

    Genymotion Virtual Devices is an Android emulator.
 RN Console integrates the support for Genymotion Desktop with all versions of Android Studio, IDEA or WebStorm since 2020.3.

-   > Genymotion need an account to work, using it please following the official
+   > Genymotion needs an account to work, using it please follow the official
    guide: https://docs.genymotion.com/desktop/.

 5. Optional: Download and install [React Native Debugger](https://github.com/jhen0409/react-native-debugger/releases)

-   React Native Debugger is an free and opensource standalone app based on official debugger of React Native, and includes React Inspector / Redux DevTools, allow you to debug your React Native app without using WebStorm or IDEA Ultimate.
-More info please visit: https://github.com/jhen0409/react-native-debugger/tree/master/docs .
+   React Native Debugger is a free and opensource standalone app based on official debugger of React Native, and includes React Inspector / Redux DevTools, allow you to debug your React Native app without using WebStorm or IDEA Ultimate.
+More info, please visit: https://github.com/jhen0409/react-native-debugger/tree/master/docs .

 [//]: # "   ### Core Features"